 Huevos rancheros translates as “ranchers eggs,” and in essence it is simply (and deliciously) eggs, rich tomato-y salsa or sauce, and corn tortillas.
-Some bright line eaters who are lower on the susceptibility scale are able to eat corn tortillas (some technically don’t have flour) but they are officially discouraged by the BLE powers above and they can be triggering for some of us.
-Luckily, there is a solution that IS BLE approved and equally yummy – sliced polenta!
+Some people who are less susceptible to addictive foods are able to eat corn tortillas (some technically don’t have flour) but they are officially discouraged by most food recovery programs and they can be triggering for some of us.
+Luckily, there is a solution that IS approved and equally yummy – sliced polenta!

 A Note About Eggs: Most of the recipes on this blog are plant-based, but I do eat eggs on occasion if I can get them from a good source.
 If you don’t eat eggs, please ignore this recipe.
 I don’t know what Huevos Rancheros would mean without the eggs. 🙂

 A Note on Veggies: It’s okay to have veggies instead of fruit for breakfast on my food plan.
 The amount is the same as with fruit – 6 oz.
 Below is what the Salsa Ranchera looks like.
 If 6 oz feels like too much, split it – 3 oz salsa and 3 oz fruit.

 To get the ratios and food categories right, I’ve created a version of Huevos Rancheros that is slightly unconventional but delicious!
 It involves eggs for protein, salsa ranchera for veggies, (cooked salsa with tomatoes, roasted chilis, onions, and spices), and sliced polenta for grain.

 Each Serving Contains:

 Salsa Ranchera: 1 serving = 6 oz